 10. Bug/mosquito Repellant

 We were told a bug repellant is a must but luckily we didn’t have any issue with mosquitoes/bugs.
-I found this all natural mosquito repellent bracelet
+I found this all-natural mosquito-repellent bracelet

 Shop This Fall Camping Checklist